danswart/ryb-book/115-customers-value.Rmd

 **Assessing Customer Needs**

-A <span class="f4 darkgreen">'Listen, then Provide'</span> strategy begins with understanding customer needs, desires, and pain points.
+A <span class="f4 darkgreen">'Listen, then Provide'</span> strategy begins with understanding customer needs, desires, and point of rejection of the good or service.
 Market research, customer feedback, and data analysis are used to identify gaps and opportunities.
-The deeper your understanding and empathy for the customer point of view, the greater your ability to provide value.
+The deeper your understanding and empathy for the customer point of view, the greater your ability to create and/or provide value.
 <br>

 **Pull Marketing**